Ariful5469/Collection-Management-System/README.md

 try to improve this project.

 This setup ensures a seamless and interactive experience for both users and administrators while maintaining efficient control over content and user management.

+["Almost the full project is found in MyLibrary.jar."]